 - Hong Kong – Hong Kong

 If I were you, I would not recommend a 13 bus journey from place like Bangkok despite being a little bit cheaper.
 Even if you are travelling on a shoestring budget, I would opt in for a flight from Bangkok or Phuket as the plane tickets are very affordable.

 Otherwise, fly to Chiang Mai, spend there a few days and get the bus bus to Chiang Rai.
+In our guide with best ideas on what to do in Chiang Mai you can read all about where to go and what to do.
 This way you get to see Chiang Mai and Chiang Rai.
 Why not kill two birds with one stone?